Pandemic Perseverance

 When vaccines became more available during March 2021, it allowed for more opportunities, higher customer capacity, and hiring new employees.

-“Locals, tourists, I feel like that summer was the turning point that really took us to another level and it has been so good for our sales,” Colling said.
+“Locals and tourists alike, I feel like that summer was the turning point that really took us to another level and it has been so good for our sales,” Colling said.